Ankr-network/ankr-docs/docs/build-blockchain/bas/architecture/overview.md

 The main goal of BAS is to build such a multi-modular blockchain architecture that it is flexible, convenient, and easy to use.

-As the current implementation of BAS is built on BSC, all existing modules are built into system smart contracts and into the EVM machine.
+As the current implementation of BAS is built on BSC, all existing modules are built into the system smart contracts and into the EVM machine.
 In the future, a system of modules will be created to allow you to develop a universal smart contract and a bus for interacting between modules and other parts.
 This all will make it possible to use such modules in any blockchain solution.

 BAS brings with it programmable and configurable modules that can be used or modified by developers to reach their business goals, for example:
 * Networking — for p2p communication between different BAS nodes.